How to manage your mortgage on parental leave: Tips for reducing the financial strain

 Tip #1: If you can, start stashing money

-Saving money is a common piece of advice, but we've made it more practical with two suggestions:
+Saving money is a common tip, but let’s make it more actionable with these suggestions:

-1. Set up a high-interest savings account specifically for mortgage or rent payments.
+• Set up a high-interest savings account specifically for mortgage or rent payments.
+Look for accounts with competitive rates offered by major banks in New Zealand.

-2. Automate payments from your cheque account to your savings account on payday.
+• Automate payments from your primary account to your dedicated savings account on payday.

 Tip #2: Talk to your lender